peter-can-talk/python-meetup-munich-2016/notes/notes.md

 ## Theory

 The theory: what is machine learning and what can you do with it.

-### Motivation

-Start out with showing some awesome applications of what you can do with ML today to give a strong motivation to listen to my talk.
-Should be non-obvious (i.e. not Google's autonomous driving).
-Theme:

-* Machines can see (e.g. Orcam)
-* Machines can read (maybe chatbots, Google Allo)
-* Machines can speak (e.g. Google Inbox)

 ### Defining stuff ~20 mins